Welcome to the infant and toddler nutrition part of the Nutrition for Kids site!

 Someone asked me how to make your own baby food, well it is easier than you would think!

-Organic raspberries are also very easy to make into a paste and feed to your baby.
+Organic raspberries are also very easy to make into a paste and feed to your baby - a very tummy friendly berry.

-When the baby is a little older, he or she can start to eat by herself.
-Just place a few avocado slices and boiled carrot sticks on her tray and she will have fun trying to eat them by herself.
+When the baby is a little older, she can start to eat by herself.
+Just place a few avocado slices or boiled carrot sticks on her tray and she will have fun trying to pick them up to eat them.

 Peeled cucumber also works well for kids that are 7+ month old.
 They will enjoy holding the cucumber piece, poking a hole in the middle and maybe at some point taking a bite or two :)

-At this age you can also feed them all kinds of pureed foods, like pureed root vegetables, spinach and other nutrient dense foods like quinoa and chickpeas.
+At this age you can also feed them all kinds of pureed foods, like pureed root vegetables, spinach and even quinoa if you wish.

 Something else that I want to add to this Infant and Toddler Nutrition article is that this first year of our child's life is a window of opportunity to help him feel safe, heard and loved.
 By taking care of the little one the best way possible.